 In this audio talk, Winston Smith argues that anger is inevitable in marriage: learning to resolve it constructively takes wisdom for husbands and wives.
-The experience of anger in marriage is deceptive and confusing – it feels powerful, but it leaves you weak.
+Smith points out that the experience of anger in marriage is deceptive and confusing.
+It feels powerful, but it leaves you weak.
 It feels honest, but is full of lies.
 It promises change, but it leaves you stuck.
 It seems simple, but it is complex and confusing.
-Smith covers some aspects of anger within marriage: 1.)
-Anger is seductive – a feeling that something very important is being threatened – it promises something that it can’t deliver; 2.)
-Anger is shameful – we attempt to find alternate ways to express our anger; 3.)
-Anger is painful – it inflicts fear in the person on the receiving end; and 4.)
-Anger controls – as you live before the eyes of the angry person, you end up living less and less before the eyes of the Lord.
+Smith covers four dimensions of anger within marriage and contrasts it with five qualities of God’s anger.
+He concludes that our goal is not to be less angry, but to be more Christlike in our anger.

 For Better and for Worse: Loving over the Long Haul (Part 1)$3.29

 Redeeming Anger in a World Gone Mad: 2005 National Conference Download$45.00

 Hope for Broken Relationships: 2006 National Conference Download$59.00